sugoiServal/toolsSandBox/JS/FrontendFramework/Next.js/main.md

 ### Reusable components
 - create and use components just like React
-- Components should not be created in the `pages` folder
+- `Components should NOT be created in the pages folder`

 ### Layout Component
 - layout component is wrapper to components, Like group components together to reuse the layout